archanpatel1425/learn-ai/content/pages/learnai-foundation.md

       By offering comprehensive AI courses, practical training, and hands-on projects, we aim to equip them with the necessary skills to excel in their careers.
     image: /assets/images/e-learning-right.png

-  - _type: foundationLastTextSection
+  - _bookshop_name: foundationLastTextSection
     desc_one: >-
       The focus of this project is to enable students to acquire higher-paying skills that can pave the way for better job prospects and economic growth.
     desc_two: >-
       By equipping them with AI competencies, we aim to bridge the gap between education and employment, empowering students to secure lucrative positions in international job markets.
     image: /assets/images/focus-right-image.png

-  - _type: foundationctaSection
+  - _bookshop_name: foundationctaSection
     description: >-
       Join us in this endeavor as we revolutionize education.
 Unlock the potential of students around the globe, and empower them to shape a brighter future for themselves and their nation.
     btn_text: Join us Now